Beginner’s Guide to On-Page SEO: Optimizing Titles, Meta Descriptions, and More

 Why Headings Matter in This Context:

-• Accessibility: The structure allows readers to easily navigate through different sections and aids screen readers, enhancing accessibility for all users.
+• Accessibility: The structure allows readers to navigate through different sections easily and aids screen readers, enhancing accessibility for all users.

 • SEO Optimization: Utilizing keywords within headings (e.g., “On-Page SEO,” “Optimizing Meta Descriptions”) helps search engines understand the content and rank it for relevant queries.